 when collective agreements already cover certain employees

-For complex matters or larger workplaces, informing and consulting could take place face to face using a group, such as a workplace forum.
+For complex matters or larger organisations, informing and consulting could take place face to face using a group, such as a workplace forum.

-For simpler matters or smaller workplaces, it may be easier to inform and consult with the whole workforce.
+For simpler matters or smaller organisations, it may be easier to inform and consult with the whole workforce.
 For example, by using noticeboards or all-staff emails.

-If a workplace forum is needed, it's important to include:
+If you decide a workplace forum is a good way of informing and consulting, it's important to include:

 - elected employee representatives who represent all parts of the business or organisation